MicrosoftDocs/machine-learning-server-docs/microsoft-r/rserver-install-teradata-server.md

 **Processor:** 64-bit processor with x86-compatible architecture (variously known as AMD64, Intel64, x86-64, IA-32e, EM64T, or x64 chips).
 Itanium-architecture chips (also known as IA-64) are not supported.
 Multiple-core chips are recommended.

-**Operating System:** SUSE Linux Enterprise Server.
-Microsoft R Server has different operating system requirements depending on the version you install.
-See [Supported platforms](rserver-install-supported-platforms.md) for specifics.
-Only 64-bit operating systems are supported.
+**Operating System:** SUSE Linux Enterprise Server SLES11 SP1 64-bit is supported.

 **Teradata Version:** Teradata 15.10, 15.00, or 14.10.